 - ½ clove garlic grated or finely minced

 - ½ teaspoon Italian seasoning

-- While the grains are cooking, dice up your cucumber, tomatoes, red onion, parsley, and olives and add them to a large mixing bowl.
-Drain and rinse the chickpeas and add those to the mixing bowl as well.
+- While the grains are cooking, dice up your cucumber, tomatoes, red onion, parsley, and olives and add them to a large mixing bowl along with the chickpeas and feta cheese.

-- Make the Vinaigrette: In a small mixing bowl or glass measuring up, add the olive oil, red wine vinegar, mustard, garlic, Italian seasoning, salt, and pepper and whisk thoroughly to combine.
-Set aside.
+- In a small mixing bowl, add the olive oil, red wine vinegar, mustard, garlic, Italian seasoning, salt, and pepper, and whisk thoroughly to combine.

-- Once the grains have finished cooking and have cooled for a few minutes, add them to the large mixing bowl with your chopped vegetables and chickpeas.
-Mix to combine.
-Pour over the vinaigrette and mix well until everything is coated.
-Finally, fold in the feta cheese.
-Refrigerate for at least an hour or until chilled.
-Enjoy!
+- Once the farro and quinoa have finished cooking and have cooled for a few minutes, add them to the mixing bowl with the chopped vegetables, chickpeas, and feta cheese.
+Pour the vinaigrette over the grains and vegetables and stir well to combine.
+Enjoy the salad warm or refrigerate to serve chilled.